andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 ### Unique work

-In many cases, it makes sense to have only one job of a particular type running at the same time (like a singleton job).
+In many cases, it makes sense to have only one job of a particular type running at the same time (let's call it a singleton job).
 For example, it doesn't make sense for a mail client to have multiple synchronization jobs running at the same time.

 `beginUniqueWork()` allows you to have a unique chain of work with a given name to be active at a time!
 You can decide what should happen when there is already one job of the same type pending: